callmemathew/Telegram-Bot/README.md

 1. A new topic appears in the managers' group chat when a new user sends their first message.
 2. The topic is titled with the user's name or username.
-3. A pinned message at the top of the topic contains a "session card" with the user's ID, language, and current support status (`WAITING`, `ACTIVE`, `CLOSED`).
+3. A pinned message at the top of the topic contains a "session card" with the user's ID, language.
 4. Any manager can reply within the topic.
 The first reply activates the session, changing the status to `ACTIVE` and notifying the user.
 5. All subsequent messages from the manager in that topic are forwarded to the user.